 Disappearing messages are, however, not the only risk—nor is WhatsApp the only mobile phone social app that is targeted.
 Because we have access to the content pre-post, we can monitor other aspects of WhatsApp, including the content itself for regulatory risk, malicious links, images and attachments that pose risks for the organization and for the individual user.

 While it is important to know about the dangers hackers have brought to WhatsApp users, the issue is larger than a single app.
 Enterprises often have several that are adopted as mobile devices are becoming the target for bad actors.
 Each mobile device is an “end point” that exists outside your firewall.
 Yet, you can't afford to protect all these individually and you need an architecture that ensure all are easily monitored.
 To the extent your employees' phones can be hacked, whether through WhatsApp or some other channel, your organization is at risk.
-Contact us today to request a free digital.
+Contact us today to request a free demo.